BFfrancois/MaisonBergeret/README.md

 # MaisonBergeret
-A responsive business website made with Bootstrap 4, Html, jQuery, Javascript and Scss. the website Will be available soon at maisonbergeret.com.
+A responsive business website made with Bootstrap 4, Html, jQuery, Javascript and Scss.
+The website Will be available soon at maisonbergeret.com.